-- 5.B.11 For Emission Point AA-022, the permittee shall keep the following records: - (a) A copy of each notification and report that the permittee submitted to comply with this subpart, including all documentation supporting any Initial Notification or Notification of Compliance Status that was submitted, according to the requirement in (63.10(b)(2)(xiv)).

-- (b) Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment. - (c) Records of performance tests and performance evaluations as required in §63.10(b)(2)(viii). - (d) Records of all required maintenance performed on the air pollution control and monitoring equipment. - (e) Records of actions taken during periods of malfunction to minimize emissions in accordance with \$63.6605(b), including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation.
+- 5.B.11 Beginning May 3, 2013, for Emission Points AA-022 and AA-023, the permittee shall keep the following records: - (a) A copy of each notification and report that the permittee submitted to comply with this subpart, including all documentation supporting any Initial Notification or Notification of Compliance Status that you submitted, according to the requirement in §63.10(b)(2)(xiv). - (b) Records of the occurrence and duration of each malfunction of operation (i.e., process equipment) or the air pollution control and monitoring equipment. - (c) Records of performance tests and performance evaluations as required in §63.10(b)(2)(viii). - (d) Records of all required maintenance performed on the air pollution control and monitoring equipment. - (e) Records of actions taken during periods of malfunction to minimize emissions in accordance with §63.6605(b), including corrective actions to restore malfunctioning process and air pollution control and monitoring equipment to its normal or usual manner of operation.